Vanessa22400/Preventive_Health_Analytics/README.md

 This project demonstrates how data analytics can help uncover **key drivers of healthcare costs and identify prevention opportunities**.

-By combining **SQL analysis, segmentation, causal inference, and machine learning**, the analysis reveals that lifestyle factors — especially smoking and obesity — play a central role in medical spending.
+By combining **SQL analysis, segmentation, causal inference, and machine learning**, the analysis reveals that lifestyle factors, especially smoking and obesity, play a central role in medical spending.

 These insights highlight how **data-driven strategies can improve both cost efficiency and public health outcomes**, illustrating the growing role of analytics in building more sustainable healthcare systems.